 2. Ease of Integration

-Both Stripe and PayPal are designed to be user-friendly when integrating with popular eCommerce platforms like Shopify, WooCommerce, and Magento.
+Both Stripe and PayPal integrate with major eCommerce platforms like Shopify, WooCommerce, Magento, and BigCommerce.

 Both platforms offer plugins and extensions to enhance functionality within the eCommerce environment.
 The choice may depend on the specific requirements of your business, developer resources, and the level of customization needed.
 Merchants with coding expertise may appreciate the flexibility of Stripe’s API, while those seeking a straightforward setup may find PayPal’s integration process more accessible.